Iretha/design-patterns/src/com/smdev/gof/behavioral/interpreter/README.md

 - Prefix - the operator precedes the left and the right expression + 5 1

 ## When to use it?
-- To build a simple grammar as an abstract syntax tree like structure and run the evaluation
+- To build a simple grammar as an abstract syntax tree-like structure and run the evaluation
 - To produce different outputs (like file formats etc)
 - To create simple language processors
 - To create simple domain-specific search engines